 Ringrose, Jessica.
 “Normative Cruelties and Gender Deviants: The Performative Effects of Bully Discourses for Girls and Boys”.
 British Educational Research Journal.
 02 January 2013.

-Yahner, Jennifer.
-"The Co-Occurrence of Physical and Cyber-Dating Violence and Bullying Among Teens", Sage Journals, July 18, 2014,

 Review of the Research Paper

 Does the document achieve my purpose, address my readers' needs and interests, meet the requirements, and effectively work around any limitations?